natesymer/silence/README.md

 Felony is not a finished language, and will probably remain a toy; unless someone cares a whole lot!

+The idea is to remain as brief as possible; under 1000 lines of code, ideally under 400-500.

 ## What's implemented:

 - Primitives: Anything needed to define pretty much any function you'd want (except low-level systems stuff)
 - Basic semantics
+	- if/quote/define/bind!/lambda
+	- curried & scoped procedure evaluation
 - Syntax

 ## What will be implemented:

-If I find the time (!!), I will implement:
+If I find the time (!!), I will implement the TODO in `src/Felony/Semantics.hs`.

-1. Threading & concurrency
-2. Mutability
-3. Error handling
-4. First-class environments
-5. Standard libraryw
-6. Pattern matching (Data.List.find to match patterns?)